 Working with Materials

-The material library can be found in the Library panel.
-To open the panel when it is hidden, click the Library button in the toolbar.
+The material library is located in the Library panel.
+To open it, click the Library button in the toolbar.

 The drop-down menu at the top of the panel lists categories of materials such as Brick or Wood.
 The Favorites category can serve as a storage for materials you select for your project.